KristianEkman/Backgammon/ui/README.md

 ## Build

-Run `yarn build --prod` to build the project.
+Run `yarn build:prod` to build the project.
 The build artifacts will be stored in the `../Backend/wwwroot` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests